top of page

 Shortly about the most important:

-1. Sign up for skating lessons and public skating: https://forms.gle/imFcz9f2erksxCFJA
+1. Sign up for skating lessons with: https://forms.gle/imFcz9f2erksxCFJA

 2. Our ice hall is located in Riga, Jugla district;